Watch for new recipes monthly: paper and digital subscriptions to The Maine Sportsman

 You will need a mixture of hard and soft wood.
 This will insure fast burning for soft and long burning coals for hard wood.
-When you have a good foil seal on your cast iron pot and cover secure, you should be insured that beans would have plenty of moisture.
+When you have a good foil seal on your cast iron pot and covered securely, this insures that beans will keep plenty of moisture in pot.

-2 pounds Jacob’s Cattle dried beans (great northern, pea beans or your favorite)
+2 pounds Jacob’s Cattle dried beans (great northern, navy, pea beans or your favorite)

 16 ounces Baby Bella or Button mushrooms, quartered